Htet-1aung/FP23-Final-Exam_Memory_Game/README.md

 # FP23-Final-Exam_Game_Memory

-The Game Memory is a Haskell implementation of the classic memory game.
+The Game Memory is a Haskell implementation of the classic memory game.This Implementation is provided by HTET AUNG and HSU MYAT WAI MAUNG

 ## What is Game Memory?